ExCiteS/communitymaps-help/_en/upload-media-files.md

 ![A list of pictures attached to contribution](/images/en/list-of-pictures.png){: .img-responsive .center-block }

-Creator of a contribution or moderator of the whole project can delete uploaded pictures at any time.
+The creator of a contribution or moderator of the project can delete uploaded pictures at any time.
 Once deleted, pictures cannot be recovered.

 ### Videos